 You will complete your program by selecting a six-credit thesis option or a project-based non-thesis option.
 Both options prepare you for research and development opportunities and provide you with the opportunity to present work at major conferences and publish your findings alongside our faculty experts in peer-reviewed journals.

-Our Entrepreneurship and Technology Innovation Center and Rapid Prototyping Maker Space at NYIT-Old Westbury offers state-of-the-art space for research in bioengineering, assistive technologies, energy, and more.
+Our Entrepreneurship and Technology Innovation Center and Rapid Prototyping Maker Space at NYIT-Long Island (Old Westbury) offers state-of-the-art space for research in bioengineering, assistive technologies, energy, and more.

 Fellowships and Assistantships